Dubai's DAMAC Properties lifts sales but first-quarter loss widens

-Dubai developer DAMAC Properties' (DAMAC.DU) on Sunday posted a first-quarter net loss of 189.6 million dirhams ($51.6 million), widening from 106.1 million dirhams a year earlier despite a pick-up in sales.
+DUBAI (Reuters) - Dubai developer DAMAC Properties’ on Sunday posted a first-quarter net loss of 189.6 million dirhams ($51.6 million), widening from 106.1 million dirhams a year earlier despite a pick-up in sales.

 The owner of the Middle East’s only Trump-branded golf course, located in Dubai, said this was mainly because it had yet to account for revenue from projects about to be completed.